Melodic Records: History

 From 2019, Melodic took a heavier focus on local artists, signing West Yorkshire trio Working Men's Club, Working Men's Club's debut single Bad Blood sold out of its initial pressing on pre-order, and spent a month and a half on the BBC 6 Music playlist.
-The young band take cues from Orange Juice and Talking Heads, and are currently touring the UK, impressing crowds with their high energy, instrument-swapping live sets.
 W. H. Lung's debut album Incidental Music, was released on 5 April 2019, selling out both its limited clear vinyl and its DINKED edition.
-Coming out to critical acclaim, the album received glowing reviews from Loud & Quiet, Q Magazine, Mojo, Uncut & The Guardian.
-The record was named #1 Album of the year by UK record shops Piccadilly Records & Resident.
-This was followed by the signings of two new UK acts, Strawberry Guy & The Cool Greenhouse.
+Coming out to critical acclaim, the album received glowing reviews from Loud and Quiet, Q Magazine, Mojo, Uncut and The Guardian.
+The record was named #1 Album of the year by UK record shops Piccadilly Records and Resident.
+This was followed by the signings of two new UK acts, Strawberry Guy and The Cool Greenhouse.
 Strawberry Guy's debut EP Taking My Time To Be was released in October 2019, and has since gone on to reach over 150 million streams to date across all platforms.

-Melodic began 2021 with the release of Cool Ghouls' At Georges Zoo, then in the summer announced both the debut album of Strawberry Guy & the return of W. H. Lung.
-Vanities, the second album from W. H. Lung was released on 8 October to acclaim from outlets including Stereogum, The Times & Paste.
-Strawberry Guy's much anticipated debut full-length Sun Outside My Window was released on 31 October, to coverage from NME, Line Of Best Fit & more.
-In December 2021 W. H. Lung embarked on a UK wide tour in support of the album, and both Strawberry Guy & W. H. Lung are due to travel to the US for SXSW 2022.
+Melodic began 2021 with the release of Cool Ghouls' At Georges Zoo, then in the summer announced both the debut album of Strawberry Guy and the return of W. H. Lung.
+Vanities, the second album from W. H. Lung was released on 8 October to acclaim from outlets including Stereogum, The Times and Paste.
+Strawberry Guy's much anticipated debut full-length Sun Outside My Window was released on 31 October, to coverage from NME, Line Of Best Fit and more.
+In December 2021 W. H. Lung embarked on a UK wide tour in support of the album, and both Strawberry Guy and W. H. Lung were due to travel to the US for SXSW 2022.